 Ferrum

 What is the periodic table?

-The periodic table is an organized chart of chemical elements ordered by atomic number and arranged so that elements with similar properties appear in related groups and periods.
+The periodic table arranges chemical elements by atomic number and groups elements with similar properties into periods and groups.

+Ferrum